 Energy & Environment's pre-tax loss in 2017 was \$821 million.
 Excluding the one-off financial penalty from the global resolution and related costs, Energy & Environment's pre-tax loss was \$202 million as compared to pre-tax profit of \$12 million in 2016.
 This was mainly due to lower operating results in the offshore & marine business arising from lower revenue and higher share of associated companies' losses, higher share of loss from KrisEnergy and recognition of fair value loss on KrisEnergy warrants, partly offset by lower impairment provisions and lower net interest expense in the offshore & marine business, higher contributions from Energy Infrastructure, the gain on divestment of its interest in GE Keppel Energy Services Pte Ltd, as well as the write-back of provision for impairment of an associated company.
 Provisions in the offshore & marine business mainly for impairment of fixed assets, stocks & works-in-progress (WIP), investments and an associated company, and restructuring costs, of \$140 million in 2017 was lower than the \$277 million impairment provisions recorded in 2016.
 Pre-tax profit from Urban Development of \$928 million was \$134 million or 17% higher than that in 2016.
 This was mainly due to higher share of profit from the Sino-Singapore Tianjin Eco-City, higher fair value gains on investment properties and higher contribution from Singapore and Vietnam property trading, and en-bloc sales of development projects, partly offset by lower share of associated companies' profits, mainly resulting from the absence of the gains from divestment of the stakes in Life Hub @ Jinqiao and 77 King Street last year, and the absence of reversal of impairment for hospitality assets.
-Profits from Connectivity increased marginally by \$1 million to \$51 million mainly due to recognition of fair value gain on investment, partly offset by lower contribution from Keppel DC REIT in January 2017.
-Pre-tax profit of Asset Management decreased by \$5 million to \$173 million mainly due to lower share of associated compani
+Profits from Connectivity increased marginally by \$1 million to \$51 million mainly due to recognition of fair value gain on investment, partly offset by lower contribution from the logistics business and the data centre business, resulting from the absence of contribution from Keppel DC Singapore 3, which was injected into Keppel DC REIT in January 2017.
+Pre-tax profit of Asset Management decreased by \$5 million to \$173 million mainly due to lower share of associated companies' profits, partly offset by higher performance and acquisition fees.